-Rishi Sunak’s plan to stop small boat crossings breaks international law, UN says
+Rishi Sunak’s plan to stop small-boat crossings breaks international law, UN says

-Prime minister says government ‘up for the fight’ against expected legal challenges as practical questions mount
+Prime minister says government is ‘up for the fight’ against expected legal challenges

-Rishi Sunak’s proposals to deport asylum seekers who arrive on small boats without considering their claims are a “clear breach” of international law, the UN Refugee Agency (UNHCR) has said.
+Rishi Sunak’s proposals to deport asylum seekers without considering their claims amount to a “clear breach” of international law, the UN Refugee Agency (UNHCR) has said.

-The government has already admitted that the Illegal Migration Bill may breach human rights laws, with the prime minister saying he was “up for the fight” predicted in British courts.
+The government has already admitted that its Illegal Migration Bill may breach human rights law, with the prime minister saying he was “up for the fight” that is predicted to take place over the matter in British courts.

-It would impose a legal duty on the home secretary to remove anyone who arrives on a small boat, either to Rwanda or another “safe third country”, without hearing their asylum claim.
+The bill would impose a legal duty on the home secretary to remove anyone who arrives on a small boat, either to Rwanda or another “safe third country”, without hearing their asylum claim.

 In a statement issued on Tuesday afternoon, the UNHCR said such legislation would “amount to an asylum ban ... no matter how genuine and compelling” individual cases may be.

-“The effect of the bill would be to deny protection to many asylum-seekers in need of safety and protection, and even deny them the opportunity to put forward their case,” the body added.
+“The effect of the bill would be to deny protection to many asylum seekers in need of safety and protection, and even deny them the opportunity to put forward their case,” the agency added.

-“This would be a clear breach of the Refugee Convention and would undermine a longstanding, humanitarian tradition of which the British people are rightly proud.

-“We urge the government, and all MPs and peers, to reconsider the bill and instead pursue more humane and practical policy solutions.”
+“This would be a clear breach of the Refugee Convention and would undermine a long-standing, humanitarian tradition of which the British people are rightly proud.
+We urge the government, and all MPs and peers, to reconsider the bill and instead pursue more humane and practical policy solutions.”

-Earlier, Suella Braverman was jeered as she told parliament she would not address the law’s “full legal complexities”, and admitted the “robust and novel” plans may not comply with the Human Rights Act.
+Earlier, Suella Braverman was jeered as she told parliament she would not address the law’s “full legal complexities” and admitted that the “robust and novel” plans may not comply with the Human Rights Act.

 In a separate letter to MPs, the home secretary wrote: “This does not mean that the provisions in the bill are incompatible with the convention rights, only that there is a more 50 per cent chance that they may not be.”

-Mr Sunak was bullish about the prospect of legal challenges at a press conference, batting away questions about practical issues over the ability to detain and deport large numbers of asylum seekers.
+Mr Sunak was bullish about the prospect of legal challenges, batting away questions put to him at a press conference about practical issues pertaining to Britain’s capacity to detain and deport large numbers of asylum seekers.

-He said there was “absolutely nothing improper or unprecedented” about pursuing laws that may violate the Human Rights Act, and that the government “believes we are acting in compliance with international law”.
+He said there was “absolutely nothing improper or unprecedented” about pursuing laws that might violate the Human Rights Act, and that he and his government “believe we are acting in compliance with international law”.

-Mr Sunak said the new law would “deter” small boat crossings, without providing evidence, and allow the UK to “decide who we bring here and how many”.
+Mr Sunak said, without providing evidence, that the new law would “deter” people from crossing the Channel in small boats, and that it would allow the UK to “decide who we bring here and how many”.

-Over 3,000 people have crossed the Channel so far this year - double the 1,500 seen by the same point in 2022, which was itself a record year.
+More than 3,000 people have crossed the Channel so far this year – double the 1,500 seen by the same point in 2022, which was itself a record year.

-The UNHCR said Home Office’s data, which shows Afghans to be the largest nationality currently making the journey, indicate that the “vast majority” of small boat migrants would be granted refugee protection if the UK considered their claims.
+The UNHCR said that Home Office data – which shows that in terms of nationality, Afghans account for the largest number of those currently making the journey – indicates that the “vast majority” of small-boat migrants would be granted refugee protection if the UK considered their claims.

-“Branding refugees as undeserving based on mode of arrival distorts these fundamental facts,” it added, calling for the government to consider its own “concrete and actionable proposals” to reduce the demand for small boat crossings.
+“Branding refugees as undeserving based on mode of arrival distorts these fundamental facts,” the agency added, calling on the government to consider its own “concrete and actionable proposals” as a way to reduce the demand for small-boat crossings.

-In speeches unveiling the bill, the home secretary and prime minister accused boat migrants of “jumping the queue” and violating “fairness”, saying that refugees should only arrive on routes chosen by the government and subject to a numbers cap.
+In speeches unveiling the bill, the home secretary and prime minister accused boat migrants of “jumping the queue” and violating “fairness”, saying that refugees should only arrive on routes that are chosen by the government and subject to a numbers cap.

-But the UNHCR said resettlement programmes “remain very limited and can never substitute for access to asylum”, which people must be present in the UK to claim.
+But the UNHCR said resettlement programmes “remain very limited and can never substitute for access to asylum”, which people must currently be present in the UK to claim.

 The body said the plans undermine the “very purpose” of the 1951 Refugee Convention, which was approved at the time by all parties in the House of Commons after being ratified by Winston Churchill’s Conservative government.

 “The convention explicitly recognises that refugees may be compelled to enter a country of asylum irregularly,” the statement added.
 “International law does not require that refugees claim asylum in the first country they reach.”

-The UNHCR said that while it is possible to transfer asylum seekers between safe third countries, the UK is “not part of any such agreement” and the Rwanda deal fails to meet the necessary international standards”.
+The UNHCR said that while it is possible to transfer asylum seekers between safe third countries, the UK is “not part of any such agreement” and the Rwanda deal fails to meet the necessary international standards.

-Yvette Cooper, the shadow home secretary, accused the government of worsening the “deeply damaging chaos” in the Channel with a failure to tackle people smuggling gangs, “collapsing” asylum decisions and falling family reunion visas.
+Yvette Cooper, the shadow home secretary, accused the government of worsening the “deeply damaging chaos” in the Channel with a failure to tackle people-smuggling gangs, “collapsing” asylum decisions, and a falling number of family reunion visas.

 “The asylum system is broken and they broke it,” she added.
 “They still don’t have any return agreements in place ... this bill isn’t a solution, it’s a con that risks making the situation worse.”

-The Rwanda scheme has not started because of legal challenges and Albania is the only other nation to agree to the return of asylum seekers, with an EU-wide mechanism lost in Brexit.
+The Rwanda scheme has failed to start, having been beset by legal challenges, and Albania is the only other nation to have agreed to accept asylum seekers from the UK, after an EU-wide mechanism was lost during the Brexit process.

-The UK’s immigration detention estate is not big enough to hold a significant portion of small boat migrants ahead of deportation, and crossing the Channel to claim asylum was only made illegal on 28 June 2022.
+The UK’s immigration detention estate is not big enough to hold a significant proportion of small-boat migrants awaiting deportation, and crossing the Channel to claim asylum was only made illegal on 28 June 2022.

-Opposition MPs accused the government of abandoning Afghans who did not manage to board evacuation flights out of Kabul in August 2021, with Ms Cooper saying those who made their own way to the UK “will only ever be illegal in the eyes of a government who relied on the sacrifice they made”.
+Opposition MPs accused the government of abandoning Afghans who had not managed to board evacuation flights out of Kabul in August 2021.
+Ms Cooper said that those who attempt to make their own way to the UK “will only ever be illegal in the eyes of a government who relied on the sacrifice they made”.

-Tory MPs have told The Independent they are concerned that the government will struggle to pass the legislation or bring it into effect before the next general election, especially if Theresa May makes an intervention
+Tory MPs have told The Independent they are concerned that the government will struggle to pass the legislation, or bring it into effect, before the next general election, especially if Theresa May makes an intervention.

 One said he was pressing ministers to get more returns agreements with other countries, adding: “I know we have this deal with Albania, but if we had actually sent loads of people back there I would be shouting about it from the rooftops.”